 With even the most dedicated fans of painting turning to computers and technology to find new ways of mark-making (think David Hockney’s iPad drawings), it seems digital painting is here to stay.
 Using everything from touch screen computers, iPads, cellphones, Wacom tablets, and retro computer programs like MS Paint, digitally-minded artists are wholeheartedly embracing technology to express themselves, and changing the perception of painting as an art form while they’re at it.

-Los Angeles-based Petra Cortright is the it girl of post-internet art, making colorfully chaotic, sensual jpegs, sparkling GIFs, critical YouTube videos, and alluring web pages.
-And she is one of the few net artists working today who have managed to transition from screen to gallery wall successfully and effortlessly.
+Los Angeles-based Petra Cortright is the it-girl of post-internet art, making colorfully chaotic, sensual jpegs, sparkling GIFs, pixel art, critical YouTube videos, and alluring web pages.
+And she is one of the few new artists working today who have managed to transition from screen to gallery wall successfully.